SoleSuke/BCentral/README.md

 II.3.- Execute: mvn compile
 II.4.- If you want to execute the Junit test, please execute: mvn test;
 II.5.1.- If you want to execute the Program and you are using an IDE like Eclipse or IntelliJ IDEA, please open the program; compile the program and run with the IDE.
-II.5.2.- If you want to execute the Program by command line please download the fat jar taskProject-0.0.1-SNAPSHOT-jar-with-dependencies.jar.
+II.5.2.- If you want to execute the Program by command line please download the fat jar taskProject-0.0.1-SNAPSHOT.jar.
-         Check that you have Java21
-         Execute: java -jar taskProject-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+       - Execute: java -jar taskProject-0.0.1-SNAPSHOT.jar